-A: Just a few months ago, budgeted under the normal provincial Administration budget.
+A: Just a few months ago, budgeted under our normal provincial administration budget.

-Q: You do not have any other vehicle apart from that?
+Q: Very well.
+You do not have any other vehicles apart from that?

-A: Nothing.
-I do not have a private vehicle too.
+A: Nothing, I do not have a private vehicle too.

-Q: You do not have any other vehicle part from that.
+Q: You do not have a private vehicle?

-A: I have nothing.
-Nothing good in my house too.
+A: Yes.
+House nothing, nothing good in my house too.

 Q: Very well.
-I specifically ask for Commission's satisfaction to provide copies of the registration documents so that we will keep it on file.
+I basically asked you for the Commission's satisfaction to provide copies of the registration documents so that we will keep it on file.
 Thank you Mr Papa, I have no further questions.